Training: Test-Driven Development in Java

 - Using BDD on different layers

-- Acceptance Test Step Definitions with Selenium and Appium
+- Outlook: Acceptance Test Step Definitions with Selenium and Appium

 - Integration Test Step Definitions with HTTP client